Intro to China’s policymaking process

 The Chinese government

-Policies are structured, like most Chinese institutions, in a clear hierarchy, from broad national plans down to specific implementation measures for particular industries.
+Policies are structured in a clear hierarchy, from broad national plans down to specific implementation measures for particular industries.

 Recommendations on the 9th Five-Year Plan